ianklug/bemini/README.md

 **Please note that most PCB manufacturers have a minimum order quantity of five units.**

 Hand-soldering Beminis from scratch is technically possible for the AU variant, but is extremely difficult and NOT recommended due to the small size of the surface-mount components and their pads.
 Instead, PCB assembly services can source and assemble all the small parts on the bottom of the board.
-Depending on the manufacturer, you may only need to hand-solder some of the larger parts, such as the USB port and the switches or switch sockets.
+Depending on the manufacturer, you may only need to hand-solder some of the larger parts, such as the USB port and the switch sockets.

 I can personally recommend [JLCPCB](https://jlcpcb.com) or [PCBWay](https://pcbway.com/), but most PCB manufacturers should be capable of producing Bemini.